valdezdata/chat-cli/README.md

 ## Features

 - Interactive chat with LLMs in your terminal
-- Support for multiple providers (Ollama, OpenAI, Together, Groq, SambaNova)
+- Support for multiple providers (Ollama, OpenAI, Together, Groq, SambaNova, Gemini)
 - Streaming responses with color-coded outputs
 - Shell mode for using the CLI in pipelines (similar to Simon Willison's LLM tool)
 - Prompt quality assessment